SSWConsulting/SSW.People.Profiles/Lei-Xu/Lei-Xu.md

 ---
 id: "d671bbf4-f459-dd11-b3a3-00155d012206"
 role: "Managers"
-jobTitle:  "Solution Architect and General Manager (Beijing )"
+jobTitle:  "Solution Architect and General Manager"
-qualifications:  "B.Eng - Industrial Engineering & Computer Science, M.Info - Information Science "
+qualifications:  "B.Eng - Industrial Engineering & Computer Science, M.Info - Information Science"

-quote:  "I believe in understanding people and technology.
-This combination has allowed me to build a great team that has built many great solutions... "
+quote: "I don't want to get to the end of my life and find that I have just lived the length of it.
+I want to have lived the width of it as well."

 ---